Malaviya National Institute of Technology, Jaipur

-Malaviya National Institute of Technology Jaipur (MNIT or NIT Jaipur) is a public technical university located in Jaipur, India with, an emphasis on science, engineering and management.
+Malaviya National Institute of Technology Jaipur (MNIT or NIT Jaipur) is a public technical university established by an act of Parliament of India and is located in Jaipur, India with an emphasis on engineering whereas programmes in science and management are also offered.

-Formerly known as Malaviya Regional Engineering College (MREC) Jaipur, it assumed its present name in 2002 and was recognised as an Institute of National Importance in 2007.
-It was founded in 1963 with only 2 engineering branches and now comprises fourteen departments, a school of management and allied centres.
-The institute is fully funded by the Ministry of Human Resource Development (MHRD), Government of India and is governed by a Senate as per NIT Statutes.
+Founded in 1963, and formerly known as Malaviya Regional Engineering College (MREC) Jaipur, it assumed its present name in 2002 and assumed status of an Institute of National Importance in 2007 with enactment of NIT Act.
+It started in 1963 with only two engineering branches and now comprises fourteen departments, a school of management and various centres of excellence.
+The institute is fully funded by the Ministry of Education (MoE), Government of India and is governed by a Senate as per NIT Statutes.

 History

 The institute was established in 1963 as Malaviya Regional Engineering College (MREC), as a joint venture of the government of India and the Government of Rajasthan.
 It was named after Madan Mohan Malaviya.
 V.G.
 Garde was its first principal.
 The college moved to the present campus in Jaipur in 1965.

 It used to offer five-year Bachelor of Engineering programs in Civil, Electrical, Mechanical, and Metallurgical Engineering.
 The duration of the B.E.
 Degree Course was changed to four years from the year 1983.

 The institute was upgraded to a National Institute of Technology and was declared a Deemed University on 26 June 2002 since then the institute started offering Bachelor of Technology (B.Tech.) degree instead of Bachelor of Engineering (B.E.) degree.

 On 15 August 2007, MNIT and all other NITs were declared Institutes of National Importance by the government of India under the National Institutes of Technology Act, 2007.
 The institute is now under The Ministry of Education (MHRD), New Delhi.
 It has been selected to participate in the Technical Education Quality Improvement Program of the government of India and the World Bank.